-- To begin tape play (with a tape loaded into the audio system) TAPE CD while in the radio or CD mode. press the TAPE control.
-Press the button during rewind or fast forward to stop the rewind or fast forward function. - To begin CD play (if CD(s) are loaded), press the CD control.
-TAPE The first track of the disc will begin playing.
+• To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
+Press the button during rewind or fast forward to stop the rewind or fast forward function.

+• To begin CD play (if CD(s) are loaded), press the CD control.
+The first track of the disc will begin playing.
 If returning from radio or tape mode, CD play will begin where it stopped last.

-Press the CD control to toggle between single CD and CD changer play (if equipped).
+With the dual media audio system, press the CD control to toggle between single CD and CD changer play (if equipped).